 In her later years, Minnie suffered from an enlarged thyroid gland which caused an uncomfortable goiter.
 She underwent surgery at Pittsburgh's Presbyterian Hospital, but tragically went into shock, and died at the age of 36, on Sept.
 3, 1915.
 Her remains were placed into eternal rest at Pitcairn.
 Her brother Edward was the informant for her official Pennsylvania certificate of death.

-Stepdaughter Goldie Halfhill (1892- ? ) was born in July 1892.
+Stepdaughter Goldie May Halfhill (1892- ? ) was born on July 17, 1892 in Bethelboro, Fayette County, PA.
 She was but 12 years old at the time of her father's death.

 She was taken into the home in Coolspring near Uniontown of her maternal grandparents, John D. and Euphemia Boyd, where she was raised to adulthood.
 Charles Tunning was named as her legal guardian.
 She is shown in the Boyd household at the age of 17 in 1910, when the federal census was enumerated.

-At age 18, she married 22-year-old coal miner John R. Hice (1888- ? ), of Lemont Furnace, near Uniontown.
-He was the son of George and Maggie Hice.
+At age 18, on June 14, 1911, she married 22-year-old coal miner John Ralphard Hice (1888-1927), of Lemont Furnace, near Uniontown.
+He was the son of George and Mary Margaret "Maggie" (Bryson) Hice of Latrobe, PA and Ohio.
 Upon completing their marriage license application, the couple asked that the news not be published in the local newspaper.
 Rev. J.T.
-Eastburn performed the nuptials in Uniontown on June 14, 1911.
+Eastburn performed the nuptials in Uniontown.

 ~ Stepson Everett Quincy Halfhill Sr. ~